chocolatey/choco-wiki/CommandsInstall.md

 ###InstallArguments (optional) - v0.9.8.13+
 Install arguments that you want to pass to the native installer (if you have some custom ones that you know).
 By default this appends to the items already passed, unless you also pass `-overrideArguments`.
 You can pass this as `-ia` `-installArgs` or `-installArguments`.

 Note: You should pass this as `'/value1 /value2'`.
-Powershell strips off double quotes so if you need to pass double quotes for values, you should `'/value1=''some value''` where it is two single quotation marks instead of a `"`.
+Powershell strips off double quotes so if you need to pass double quotes for values, you should `'/value1=''some value'' '` using two single quotation marks instead of a `"`.

 Defaults to ''.